Chart Color Schemes

 Health performance in Waikiki is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Waikiki faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+Waikiki faces significant health challenges, with common health conditions being somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 55% of the total population, which amounts to around 7,428 people.
-Mental health issues impact 9.7% of residents, while arthritis affects 8.6%.
-About 66.1% declare themselves completely clear of medical ailments compared to 68.5% across Greater Perth.
-The area has 18.1% of residents aged 65 and over, totaling 2,445 people, which is higher than the 15.6% in Greater Perth.
+The rate of private health cover is very high at approximately 55% of the total population (~7,428 people).
+The most common medical conditions in the area are mental health issues and arthritis, impacting 9.7% and 8.6% of residents respectively.
+66.1% of residents declare themselves completely clear of medical ailments compared to 68.5% across Greater Perth.
+As of June 2021, 18.1% of residents are aged 65 and over (2,445 people), which is higher than the 15.6% in Greater Perth.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health